grahamstark/ScottishTaxBenefitModel.jl/docs/2-page-note.typ

 and SFC forecast data.
 Uprating is normally to 1 quarter behind the current quarter.

 The FRS has very limited information on wealth and assets, and no information on consumption.
 It also has no Local Authority identifiers.
-To allow modelling of e.g wealth and indirect taxes, the FRS data is supplemented by the Wealth and Assets Survey (WAS)@statistics_wealth_2019, Living Costs and Food Survey (LCF)@statistics_living_2019 and Scottish Household Survey (SHS) @scottish_government_scottish_2008. data can either be matched in - #link("https://github.com/grahamstark/ScottishTaxBenefitModel.jl/blob/master/src/MatchingLibs.jl")[picking WAS/LCF/SHS records with similar characteristics to each FRS record], or (https://github.com/grahamstark/ScottishTaxBenefitModel.jl/blob/master/regressions/wealth_regressions.jl/)[imputed using linear regression] (SHS is always data-matched).
+To allow modelling of (e.g.) a Wealth tax or indirect taxes such as Fuel Duty or VAT, the FRS data is supplemented by the Wealth and Assets Survey (WAS)@statistics_wealth_2019, Living Costs and Food Survey (LCF)@statistics_living_2019 and Scottish Household Survey (SHS) @scottish_government_scottish_2008.
+These datasets can either be matched in@leulescu_statistical_2013 - #link("https://github.com/grahamstark/ScottishTaxBenefitModel.jl/blob/master/src/MatchingLibs.jl")[picking WAS/LCF/SHS records with similar characteristics to each FRS record], or #link("https://github.com/grahamstark/ScottishTaxBenefitModel.jl/blob/master/regressions/wealth_regressions.jl")[imputed using linear regression] (SHS is always data-matched).

 == Testing <sec:testing>

 ScotBen is developed Test First @version_one_test-driven_2016.
-A large suite of Individual, Benefit Unit, and Household level level calculations for each tax and benefit was collected and expressed as unit-tests.
+A large suite of Individual, Benefit Unit, and Household level level example calculations for each tax and benefit was collected and expressed as unit-tests.
 Code was then written so all the tests pass.
 Sources used included official and semi-official online calculators@policy_in_practice_better_2024, taxation textbooks@melville_taxation_nodate, benefit manuals@cpag_welfare_nodate-1, and our own calculations.
+The test suite also contains numerous aggregate tests which check that complete model runs produce plausible aggregate values for revenues, expenditures and caseloads.

 The #link("https://github.com/grahamstark/ScottishTaxBenefitModel.jl/blob/master/test/")[testsuite] currently contains over 1,000 individual tests and 10,000 lines of code.
 In addition there are over 150 runtime consistency assertions in the main body of code - these will halt a simulation if any abnormal condition is encountered.

+The suite is used as a 'continuous integration' tool @google_inc_introducing_2007: part or all of the tests are run before every change to the model is committed.
+This helps prevent errors being introduced during development.

-= Novel features <sec:novel-features>
+= Applications And Novel features <sec:novel-features>

 Scotben's clean, modular, design makes it easy to incorporate the code into specialised applications.
-Examples are:
+Examples to date are:

 == Budget Constraints